 Hylotelephium spectabile (Boreau) H. Ohba

-Hylotelephium spectabile, formerly known as Sedum spectabile, is a succulent perennial with erect, unbranched stems and oval, toothed leaves.
-Its fleshy stems typically grow up to 20 inches (50 cm) tall.
-Leaves are dull green to blue-green, up to 3.2 inches (8 cm) long and up to 2 inches (5 cm) wide.
-Flowers bloom from late summer to frost.
-They are pink, star-shaped and borne in flat terminal clusters that are up to 6 inches (15 cm) across.
+Hylotelephium spectabile, formerly known as Sedum spectabile, is a succulent perennial that produces a cluster of erect, unbranched stems with egg-shaped leaves that have toothed margins.
+The stems are greenish-white and up to 28 inches (70 cm) tall.
+Leaves are opposite or whorled, fleshy, grey-green to blue-green, up to 5.2 inches (13 cm) long, and up to 2 inches (5 cm) wide.
+Flowers are star-shaped, pink with reddish-brown anthers, and appear from late summer to frost in flat terminal clusters that are up to 6 inches (15 cm) in diameter.

 Cultivars and Hybrids

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe now and be up to date with our latest news and updates.